Tornado Low Level: Gameplay

 The player controls a Panavia Tornado fighter jet and must manoeuvre the plane at low altitude in order to destroy targets on the landscape by flying low over them at high speed, while avoiding pylons, bridges, and other structures.
 Each target is represented as a small circle.
 After five targets are destroyed, new targets are placed in more difficult positions, such as on the water.

 Before a level begins, the map of the area is shown, with the five targets being highlighted.
 Each level has a time limit, while the Tornado has a limited fuel supply and can only carry ten bombs.
 Running low on fuel and time causes a warning sound to be triggered.
 Landing on the airfield refuels the aircraft.
 The Tornado has two speeds.
 At high speed, it can travel to targets faster, but it uses fuel at a much greater rate.
 This is depicted graphically by the plane's wings being swept back.
 The screen displays a fuel gauge, altimeter, a map of the game, and the time the player has left.

-The 3D aspect of the game allows the Tornado to not only move on the x-axis (left/right on screen) and the y-axis (up/down on screen), but also on the z-axis, representing the height of the plane in the sky.
+In addition to moving on the left/right and up/down on the screen, the Tornado can change the height it is flying at.
 This movement is supported graphically by allowing the Tornado to fly underneath bridges, with the plane temporarily disappearing from view as it does so.
 Telephone lines can also be flown under in the same way.
 Additionally, when the Tornado flies over a building, its shadow "climbs" up the wall, again giving the illusion of a third dimension.